-This material is resistant to wear and tear.
-Due to its low coefficient of friction, minimal creep in combination with high elasticity, PET is suitable for the manufacture of almost any container.
-Moreover, products from it can be used in the temperature range from -60 to 170℃.
+This material is wear resistant.
+Due to the low coefficient of friction, minimal creep combined with high elasticity, PET is suitable for the manufacture of almost any container.
+At the same time, products made from it can be used in the temperature range from -60 to 170℃.

-|Thermal Conductivity:||0,14 W/(m·K).|
+|Thermal conductivity:||0.14 W/(m·K).|

 |Compressibility (melt):||99·106 MPa|

 |Glass transition temperature of amorphous polyethylene terephthalate:||67°C|

 |Refractive index (Na line) of amorphous polyethylene terephthalate:||1,576|

 |Refractive index (Na line) of crystalline polyethylene terephthalate:||1,640|

 |Frost resistance:||up to -60°C|